Retinoblastomas result from a genetic mutation.

 Treatment may involve surgery, chemotherapy, or sometimes radiation therapy.

-Retinoblastomas represent about 3% of childhood cancers and almost always occur before age 2.
+Retinoblastomas represent about 3% of childhood cancers and almost always occur before 2 years of age.
 They occur in both eyes at the same time in about 25% of children.

 Retinoblastoma does not usually spread beyond the eye, but it occasionally spreads to the brain along the optic nerve (the nerve that leads from the eye to the brain).
 It may rarely spread to other locations, such as the bone marrow and bones.